Selected work - UNDER CONSTRUCTION

 The ‘Samarco leak’ of November 2015 caused 60 million tons of mining waste, containing mercury, iron, aluminum, manganese and arsenic to be released into the river Doce in Brazil, devastating large areas.
 17 people died and many were injured.
 More will probably die over time from problems relating to their injuries.
 Pollution caused by the leak will make additional problems.

-Because the spillage was lighter that water, it has moved onto the ocean creating a shadow that prevents life giving light from reaching marine plants.
-After the death of many aquatic organisms, Samarco was forced to hire local sher- men in affected areas to collect toxic sh from beaches and river banks and bury them.
+Because the spillage is lighter than water, it moved onto the ocean and created a shadow (hardly nothing changed in the period from November 2015 to April 2017, when I last observed it) that prevents life giving light reaching marine plants.
+After the death of many aquatic organisms, Samarco was forced to hire local fishermen in affected areas to collect toxic fish from beaches and river banks and bury them.

-The images includes the second floor in the school in the Paracatu de Baixo District; dwellings in Bento Rodrigues, ten minutes away from the mud resources. the zone is now a closed zone, for the public; a new colony of ants w have built a new habitat of toxic mud on top of a former school; and plants planted by the mining company Samarco.
+The images above includes the second floor in the school in the Paracatu de Baixo District; dwellings in Bento Rodrigues, ten minutes away from the mud resources.
+The zone is now a closed zone, for the public.
+A colony of ants have built a new habitat of toxic mud on top of a former school.
+Plants has been planted by the mining company Samarco.
 A coverup from one perspective, a clean up from another.

 Thanks to the people who helped to realize the trip.